stickeeuk/sync-module/README.md

  - For each chunk, the client sends a getFiles request
  - Files are saved to the disk

+ ### Testing

+First copy `phpunit.xml.dist` to `phpunit.xml` and fill in your MySQL database details.
+Run unit tests with the following command:

+ ` ./vendor/bin/phpunit -v`

 // TODO
 client side
-refactor hashers/exporters to not read from config? docblocks allow single transaction
+refactor hashers/exporters to not read from config? docblocks allow single transaction api auth